web-infra-dev/rsbuild/packages/document/docs/en/guide/debug/debug-mode.md

 ## Rspack Config File

-If the current project is built using Rspack, then in debug mode, Builder will also automatically generate `dist/rspack.config.web.js` file, which contains the final generated Rspack config.
-In this file, you can see what is included in the config that Builder finally passes to Rspack.
+If the current project is built using Rspack, then in debug mode, Rsbuild will also automatically generate `dist/rspack.config.web.js` file, which contains the final generated Rspack config.
+In this file, you can see what is included in the config that Rsbuild finally passes to Rspack.

 The structure of the file is as follows: